MarlinFirmware/Marlin/Marlin/example_configurations/K8200/readme.md

 * Configuration files for **Vellemann K8200** (with VM8201 - LCD Option for K8200)
 * K8200 is a 3Drag clone - configuration should work with 3Drag http://reprap.org/wiki/3drag, too.
 Please report.

-* updated manually with parameters form genuine Vellemann Firmware "firmware_k8200_marlinv2" based on the recent development branch
+* updated manually with parameters from genuine Vellemann Firmware "firmware_k8200_marlinv2" based on the recent development branch

 * VM8201 uses "DISPLAY_CHARSET_HD44870_JAPAN" and "ULTIMAKERCONTROLLER"
 * german (de) translation with umlaut is supported now - thanks to @AnHardt for the great hardware based umlaut support